-of the Company bear fixed interest rate and thus interest rate risk is limited for the Company.(b) Foreign currency risk of future cash flows of a financial instrument which fluctuate because of changes in market prices.
+Market risk is the risk that the fair value of future cash flows of a financial instrument which fluctuate because of changes in market prices.
 Market risk comprises three types of risk: interest rate risk, currency risk and other price risk, such as equity price risk.
-Major include
+Major financial instruments affected by market risk include loans and borrowings.